How Well Do Dogs and Cats Really Get Along?

 - Although cats and dogs sometimes groomed each other, this behavior was infrequently observed.

 In terms of which factors seemed to influence the success of a dog-cat relationship in a home, the authors offer a few tentative findings.
-Early age at exposure was important for both dogs and cats; this was especially true for cats who were comfortable with dogs — they had been introduced to dogs while very young.
+Early age exposure was important for both dogs and cats; this was especially true for cats who were comfortable with dogs — they had been introduced to dogs while very young.
 The cat being first to arrive in the household also seemed to lead to greater comfort on the part of the cat.
 Indoor cats showed higher levels of amicability with dogs than outdoor cats.
-Gender and neuter status did not appear to be a significant variable.
+Gender and neuter status did not appear to be significant variables.

 One interesting finding is that it's the cat who typically calls the shots.
 The comfort of the cat was a stronger predictor of amicability than the comfort of the dog.
 Cats are more likely to be uncomfortable around dogs than vice versa.
 And cats display more aggressive or antagonizing behaviors towards dogs than vice versa.

-The authors of the study speculate about why cats seem to have a somewhat harder time co-housing than dogs, and offer a few hypotheses.
+The authors of the study speculate about why cats seem to have a somewhat harder time co-housing than dogs and offer a few hypotheses.
 One explanation may be that “at both a physiological and behavioral level cats are at an earlier stage of domestication than dogs,” and that this may make them less able to feel comfortable around other species.
 Another explanation may be that because cats are generally smaller than dogs, they are seen by owners as more vulnerable.
-Owners may be more willing to accept agonistic behavior from a cat toward a dog, since a dog is unlikely to be seriously injured by a cat.
+Owners may be more willing to accept agonistic behavior from a cat toward a dog since a dog is unlikely to be seriously injured by a cat.

 The research findings in this study are interesting, but the most important point made by the authors is how little we know about dog-cat relationships.
 Although owner observations are certainly useful, they are also problematic.
 The survey questions were phrased in general terms such as “Is the cat comfortable in the dog’s presence?” and are open to different interpretations, depending on how observant an owner is, and what he or she takes “comfortable” to mean.
 Signs of stress in dogs and cats are often overlooked by owners, so reports of “comfortable” need to be read with caution.